samzabala/1p21datapi/README.md

 	**[ Optional | Default: `10` | type: number ]**

-	gutter to set on graph canvas to compensate spaces for ticks and labels.
+	gutter to set on graph canvas to compensate space for ticks and labels.

 *	**`margin_offset`**